yashkanojia/Hate-speech-checker/README.md

 Then run the following command "python manage.py runserver".
 This will open the tab in your browser with localhost running.
 There you will see the interface.
+There you can put the link of the tweet which you want to analyse and then click on submit.
+In result,this will classify the tweet as "HATE" or "NOT HATE".